We have had great success helping people with macular degeneration to see again, including those with its most severe forms.

 When I put on IrisVision and zoom to 10X, everything around my blind spot is now ten times larger and the relative size of the scotoma looks ten times smaller.
 Thus, my blind spot is now very small and may only cover a small portion of her nose.
 I can see clearly her chin, lips, eyes and face.
 Not only can I see the features of her face, but vivid details stand out — like the twinkle in her eyes!

 Because the small blind spot is still there, we teach people to learn to move their eye slowly to the side, up or down.
 Then, they can see the entire face with no spot interference.

-We call this skill of moving the blind spot off-center viewing.
+We call this skill of moving the e-center viewing.
 It takes practice and effort to do this.
 It must be done daily if someone has not been shown this technique, and it may take several months to master the skill.

 The next step is to practice looking up, down or to the side in a systematic way.
 We say it is like looking at the face of a clock.
 If one were to look up at twelve o’clock, would they notice if the image looked clearer?
 Now, shift to different positions on the clock.
 Which position makes the image clearest?
 Some may have more than one clear position.